multimodalAI/multimodal-ai-hugo-group/content/authors/maria-luciana-axente/_index.md

 weight: 4

 # Role/position
-role: Advisory Board Member of the UK Open Multimodal AI Network,Founder and CEO of Responsible Intelligence and former Head of AI Public Policy and Ethics at PwC UK
+role: Advisory Board Member of the UK Open Multimodal AI Network, Founder and CEO of Responsible Intelligence, and former Head of AI Public Policy and Ethics at PwC UK

 # Organizations/Affiliations
 organizations: